 History

 Explore the UConn History website for departmental information.
-Course descriptions below correspond to the UConn undergraduate course catalog.
+Course descriptions below correspond to the UConn undergraduate directory of courses.

 HIST 1300: Western Traditions Before 1500